Verify if each route is in a different layer.

 Create margins of at least 15 mm on the four edges.

-Within this layer, we must continue to keep the routes separated into sublayers.
+Within this layer, we must continue to keep the routes separated into sublayers

 To round the vertexes: select the black selection tool (selection tool V), select all the route vectors, select the white selection tool (selection tool A), and change the corner value to 2pt on the upper bar.

-Organise the route layers so that the intersections are in the best possible order.
+Organize the route layers so that the intersections are in the best possible order.
 Ensure that you move route edges together with route lines so that the white edge remains above the routes that pass below them.

 Design a circle whose diameter is greater than the width of the routes with stroke = 0.5pt black and fill = white.